 Arizona’s unemployment rate is one of the highest in the country, currently, it is at 4.8% and the national average is 3.6%.
 The minimum wage is $11.00 which is higher than the national average.
 The biggest industries where most people work are aerospace, manufacturing, tourism, finance, agriculture, and mining.
 Although agriculture and mining have seen a sharp decline over the past couple of years.

 Arizona’s crime rate is higher than the national average, currently, there are around 4.75 violent crimes per 1000 people and the national average is 4 violent crimes per 1000 people.
-The safest areas are around Dennehotso, Dateland, Teec Nos Pos, Sanders, and Chinle.
-The areas with the highest crime rates are around Tucson, Globe, Winslow, Page, Laveen, and Pheonix.
+The safest areas are Dennehotso, Dateland, Teec Nos Pos, Sanders, and Chinle.
+The areas with the highest crime rates are Tucson, Globe, Winslow, Page, Laveen, and Pheonix.

 Arizona has the potential for a couple of natural disasters like floods, flash floods, earthquakes, earth fissures, landslides, and severe storms.
 The most commonly occurring natural disasters are storms, as sometimes this state is hit with severe storms and even thunderstorms.